NIVeriStandAdd-Ons/UEGO-Custom-Device/README.md

 ### Built Availability ###

 No publicly built version is available.
-Contact sn NI partner or systems engineering for this service.
+Contact NI or an NI Alliance partner for this service.
+You are of course welcome to build it yourself!

 ### Quality, Limitations ###